kushalkafle/PReFIL/README.md

 However, we also provide the exact conda environment that we tested the code on.
 To replicate, simply edit the `prefix` parameter in the `requirement.yml` and simply run `conda env create -f requirements.yml`, followed by `conda activate prefil`.

-# Setting up Data
+# Data Setup and Pretrained Models

-Head over to the `README` under data to download and setup data and pretrained models
+Head over to the `README` under data to download and setup data and also access pretrained model weights

 # Training, Resuming and Evaluating models